 Developing a Social Media Strategy

 Identify the social media platforms most frequented by your target audience.
 Create a content calendar and post regularly to build engagement and brand awareness.
 Platforms like Hootsuite or Buffer can help you manage and schedule your posts effectively.
+Startups can also leverage branding services to outsource the development and management of their social media presence, ensuring consistent brand positioning and professional visual identity across all channels.

 Content Types and Consistency